 Calculating the ESG corporate rating is the second pillar of the investment process.
 This includes various scores from external partners, comprising a stakeholder assessment, an assessment of ESG risks, a corporate governance assessment, an assessment of controversies and an SDG assessment (SDGs are sustainable development goals, established by the United Nations and unanimously adopted by 193 countries, and are also implemented by the Austrian Federal Government), as well as an evaluation on the basis of the negative criteria defined by the management company.
 At this analysis level, a preselection is made of the overall investment universe.

-In terms of sustainability, no company/issuer in this universe may violate the negative criteria established by the management company in order to avoid investments in controversial sectors and practices.
-The negative criteria are subject to constant monitoring and may be amended or adjusted on the basis of new information and developments on the market.
-Negative criteria may have various backgrounds.
-Specifically, the management company differentiates between negative criteria that are related to the environment, social or socially motivated, connected with corporate governance, or linked to the theme "addiction", and negative criteria that are related to the preservation of a dignified natural life (simply referred to as the theme "natural life").
-Criteriology also serves to avoid scandals and the related, potentially negative adverse effects on prices.

-Negative criteria do not necessarily mean the total exclusion of a sector or a business practice.
-In some cases, thresholds are established in consideration of the significance.
-Some of the negative criteria mentioned are typically not discovered until after the occurrence of an event (for example, accusations of manipulating balance sheet figures) and therefore support the estimation of future behavior for an investment decision.

-The third pillar in the corporate segment is the engagement rating, which involves a combination of three dimensions:

-1. the intensity and form of a company's engagement
+The third pillar in the corporate segment is the engagement rating, which involves a combination of three dimensions: 1. the intensity and form of a company's engagement 2. its communication.

-2. its communication

 This assesses the company's willingness to respond to questions raised by the management company, the frequency of communication and the swift and timely response to these questions.
-3. the impact of the company's engagement
+3. the impact of the company's engagement.
 This is an assessment of the company's implementation of its engagement objectives.
 Where reputational risks are identified in the context of the engagement process, the company will be excluded from any investment.
 If a company has not yet shown any engagement, it is rated neutral.

-At the end of the "green path", a broadly diversified portfolio is constructed from the selected companies and sovereigns on the basis of the above analyses, taking into account the ESG indicator, its development (ESG momentum) and fundamental aspects.
+For the purpose of assessing sovereigns, Raiffeisen has developed the Raiffeisen Sovereign Indicator.
+Various topics have been identified for the calculation that describe the level of sustainability of the sovereigns, both in their legislation and in their conduct towards the environment and the citizens.
+In the calculation model, these topics are represented by so-called factors, with each factor assigned to either the environment, social or governance category, or to one of the subcategories biodiversity, climate change mitigation, resources, environmental protection, basic needs, justice, human capital, satisfaction, institutions, politics, finance and transparency.
+Data from external research providers is also incorporated into the calculation.
+A broadly diversified portfolio is constructed from the selected companies and sovereigns on the basis of the above analyses, taking into account the ESG indicator, its development (ESG momentum) and fundamental aspects.
+During this process, particular importance is placed on the quality of the company and the business model.
 A high degree of sustainability and fundamental strength are of crucial importance for an investment.

-Possible investments in other investment funds (subfunds)
+Investment in management company funds

-Only units in investment funds may be purchased that take into consideration sustainability criteria or pursue sustainable investment (Art.
+When investing in units in investment funds, only investment funds may be purchased that have environmental and/or social characteristics or pursue sustainable investment (Art.
 8 and Art.
 9 of the Sustainable Finance Disclosure Regulation / Regulation (EU) 2019/2088).
+The above listed principles of direct investment in securities also applies to investments in management company funds.
+Please refer to the respective Raiffeisen KAG funds' prospectuses for details.